 A substantial amount of our growth has been due to acquisitions.
 During 2002, we acquired the BRS practice.
 During 2003, we completed three significant acquisitions: Lexecon, the former dispute advisory business of KPMG LLP and Ten Eyck, all of which occurred in the fourth quarter.
 On February 28, 2005, we acquired substantially all of the assets and assumed certain liabilities of the Ringtail group.
 Ringtail is a leading developer of litigation support and knowledge management technologies for law firms.
 On May 31, 2005, we acquired substantially all of the assets and assumed certain liabilities of Cambio from certain of the individual owners of Cambio Partners, LLC ("Cambio Partners"), the direct parent of Cambio, and certain of its investors.
 Cambio is a leading provider of change management solutions for hospital and health systems.
-On January 6, 2006, we completed our acquisition of all of the outstanding common stock of Competition Policy Associates, Inc., which we refer to as Compass, and related assets from the stockholders of Compass.
-Compass is a top competition economics consulting firm, with offices in Washington, D.C. and San Francisco.
-Compass' practice involves sophisticated economic analysis in the context of antitrust disputes, mergers and acquisitions, regulatory and policy debates, and general commercial litigation across a broad range of industries in the United States, Europe and the Pacific Rim.
 The extent of integration of these businesses at this time differs.
 Some of the integration challenges we face include differences in corporate cultures and management styles, additional or conflicting government regulation, disparate company polices and practices and client conflict issues.
-All of our acquisitions in 2003, our Ringtail and Cambio acquisitions in 2005 and a portion of our acquisition of the Compass business in 2006, were structured as asset transactions.
+All of our acquisitions in 2003 and our Ringtail and Cambio acquisitions in 2005 were structured as asset transactions.
 Asset transactions generally necessitate receipt of third party consents to assign client engagements.
 All clients might not affirmatively consent to an assignment.
 In addition, in some cases there are no written client contracts memorializing an engagement.
 Such engagements will only continue at the pleasure of those clients.
 In certain cases, such as government contracts and bankruptcy engagements, the consents of clients cannot be solicited until after the acquisition has closed.
 Further, such contracts may be subject to security clearance requirements or bidding provisions with which we might not be able to comply.
 There is no assurance that local, state and federal governments will agree to novate their contracts to us.
 In addition, in an engagement that involves a bankruptcy case, we must make a filing with the applicable U.S. Trustee, at which time such U.S. Trustee may find that we are no longer disinterested.
 In connection with such bankruptcy cases, we may be required to resign and to refund fees collected in connection with those engagements.
 We could be responsible for returning fees even if they were not paid to us, but rather to the company from whom we acquired the business.
 In some cases, we may not have legal recourse to demand that the seller of the business reimburse us.